Uniquelimbu/eskore/backend/README.md

 ```
 </details>

-> 📑 **Need more help?** See our detailed [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) guide for step-by-step solutions to common issues.
+> 📑 **Need more help?** See our detailed [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) guide for step-by-step solutions to common issues, or check our [GitHub Issues](https://github.com/eskore-team/eskore/issues) for existing solutions.

 ## 🤝 Contributing

 We welcome contributions!
-Please follow these steps:
+Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on:
+- Development workflow
+- Pull request process
+- Coding standards
+- Testing requirements

+Steps to contribute:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`